kiwix/kiwix-apple/README.md

 ### CPU Architectures

-Kiwix compiles on both macOS with x86_64 or arm64 (M1, M2, ... family).
+Kiwix compiles on both macOS architectures x86_64 and arm64 (Apple silicon).

 Kiwix for iOS and macOS can run, in both cases, on x86_64 or arm64.